Starting a business

 Quitting my job

 Before quitting I saw a career counsellor.
-We identified a passion in which I had some practical experience— fitness and wellbeing.
+We identified my interest in fitness and wellbeing.
 The explosion of the fitness and wellness movement came much later.
-At the time I started there were some early hints that it was emerging, so it was the best shot I had.
+When I started it was only just emerging, so it was the best shot I had.

 Networking was big in those days.
 Events were opportunities to meet people that might lead to work, and I travelled just about everywhere in the hope of making a sale.